AdesisNetlife/authrc/README.md

 There is no plan to support [initialization vectors][2], it just adds an unnecessary level of complexibility

-#### Possible security concerns
+#### Security

-`TODO`
+First of all, if you use `.authrc`, you need to assume your machine is a secure environment

+`.authrc` proposal does not guarantee any type of aditional level of security, all it is dependening of you personal security prevention and how do you safety store your decryption keys.

+`.authrc` was created with the idea of practicity in mind.

+If you are a security paranoic, you can encrypt/decrypt the whole file by your way

-#### Password security recommendations
+#### Security recommendations

-`TODO`
+- Avoid store passwords in plain format, use encryption instead
+- For environment variable decryption key, define it by prompt input at each new shell session
+- You should take care about how and where do you store your password decryption keys
+- Set your authrc file permissions to be only readable by you
+- Use different ciphers and differents keys for shared passwords across different hosts

+[Here][8] is more information about password strength and recomendations

 ## Implementations

 - [Node.js](https://github.com/h2non/node-authrc)

+Currently looking for Java, Python, Ruby and C/C++ implementations

 ## FAQ

-- **Why JSON?**

-[JSON][4] is a well supported, simple and consistent format for data interchange.
-Its estricness about how the format must be defined is good in order to remove inconsiscy with data.

-`TODO`
+- **There is a plan to encrypt the whole .authrc file?**

+Not at the moment, however you can encrypt/decrypt the whole file by your way adding a higher security level

 - **There is a plan to support another file format?**

-At the moment is only JSON format supported, however a possible new format support condidate will be `ini`.
+At the moment is only JSON format supported, however in a future it can support more.

+If you have a good one in mind for this proposal, please share it :)

 - **How my application can use the .authrc file?**

-You can use any of current oficial specification implementations or make your own implementation.
+You can use any of current official specification implementations or make your own.

 Your application can have it

 - **There is a command-line support?**

 Yes.
-Most of the different language implementations have CLI support.
+Most of the implementations should have a full featured CLI support for basic `.authrc` file manipulation

 See the [implementations](#implementations) section to see which are available.

-- **Hosts names can be full `regex` expressions?**
+- **Host names values can be full `regex` compatible?**

 Yes.
-Only be ware about escape characters.
-There will proce

-If you have a specific proposal about how to implementation it properly, open an issue and explain it :)
+You only should be aware about escape characters or bad formed expressions and keep in mind to define your expression as more explicit as possible

+You can check you expression [here][7]

 - **The host matching algorithm is robust?**

-Probably is not the best solution to the problem, but it's a temporal good solution.
+Probably it is not the best solution to the problem, but it is a first good solution.

-The current algorithm was well tested with some different URIs types and schemas and its works fine, however, more test cases is required.
-Note this stills a draft specification.
+The current algorithm was well tested with some different URIs types and schemas and its works as expected, however, more test cases is required.

+Note that this still a draft specification.
+If you have a proposal or you experiment issues, please open an issue explaning it

 - **What about the 160, 192, 224 bits symmetric keys support?**

-As you probably already know, in a practise there is not much usual to use different encryptions keys than 128 bits.
+As you probably already know, in a practise world there is not too much usual to use different encryptions keys than 128 or 256 bits.

 128 bits key length provides a strong level of security, but if you are paranoid you can use 256 bits key length.

+- **Can I encrypt the user name also?**

+No. Really?

+##### More questions?

+Feel free to [open][9] an issue with your question

 ## Contributing